 - Optimize the 80%

-- Setup your calendar to align your time to your most important goal
+- Align your calendar to your most important goal

-- There are 2 ways to grow a large company, people and software
+- 2 ways to grow a large company, people and software

 - The 10-year rule